 Success Academy Goes Virtual: New York City’s Largest Charter Network Shares How It’s Restructuring to Provide Online Learning

-As New York City’s public school system prepares for the herculean task of transitioning its 1.1 million students to remote learning Monday, the city’s largest charter school network outlined its own path forward — stressing, above all else, the importance of keeping it simple.
+As New York City’s public school system prepared for the herculean task of transitioning its 1.1 million students to remote learning, the city’s largest charter school network outlined its own path forward — stressing, above all else, the importance of keeping it simple.

 The information session, which drew more than 1,600 viewers, shared Success’s plans for educating its 18,000 students remotely, emphasizing avoidance of busy work, frequent interactions with students and robust partnerships with parents.
 The plan goes into effect Thursday.

 “Do less, and do better, and [don’t] do anything until you’re ready,” advised Jessica Sie, the network’s director of literacy and history, who co-hosted the webinar.

 This message of minimalism and flexibility marked a departure from the fast-paced and heavily scripted teaching method that Success Academy is known for across its 45 high-achieving schools.
 Like any other school, “we’re not used to planning for a pandemic” like the coronavirus, Moskowitz said, so “this plan is going to have to be iterative.”